Nicole Thorne Shows Off Her Bare Derrière In Nothing But A Starry Thong To Mark The End Of 2020

 In her caption, Nicole revealed that she was reminiscing about the past year, but her pic was unrelated to her retrospection.

-“Okay wow my New Years wish has come true,” wrote one admirer in the comments section of her post.
+"Okay wow my New Years wish has come true," wrote one admirer in the comments section of the post.

 "Aye-yai-yai!
 I love those buns; Nicole.
 I love you too," another message read.